 - The other inmates – what are they like?

 - Prisoner safety

 To search for driving records, you must do a driving records search.

 Have you ever tried to search for someone’s criminal records?
 How easy was it?
-Was your search online or did you have to call the Lee County courthouse? was the information you recieved correct?
+Was your search online or did you have to call the Lee County courthouse?
+Was the information you received correct?
 There are lots of reasons that people look up criminal records, and your story may help other people.

 Click here to tell your story